 Event Registration Forms have been the basic touch point even before the onset of technology and it’s nowhere near to disappear soon.
 Also because, default information like name, address, contact details, etc. can be easily extracted from a perfect event registration form.

-Though there are many event automation tools which can help you in classifying your attendees based on their basic information.
+Though there are many event automation tools that can help you in classifying your attendees based on their basic information.
 This classification is in the groups of attendees, sponsors, exhibitors, speakers, VIPs, etc.

 #2.
 Post-Event Surveys